 Basic Spanish Prepositions

-Below you will find a list of the most common simple prepositions in Spanish.
+Below you will find a list of some of the most common simple prepositions in Spanish.

 In most cases, prepositions are used the same way in Spanish as they are in English, and you will find their placements fairly logical.
 There are a few Spanish prepositions, however, that warrant a little extra attention.
-Below you'll find a profile on a few of the more common Spanish prepositions.
+Below you'll find more in-depth information on a few of the most common Spanish prepositions.

 This very common preposition can mean to, at, by, or for, among other translations.